freekrai/freekrai/README.md

 ### Hi there 👋

+Hi.
+I’m Roger.
+I'm a full stack developer, devops engineer, author and dad.

+I build a lot of things using many stacks, currently mostly working with React / Nextjs and nodejs with GraphQL APIs which is fun to work with.

+For more information about me, check out [rogerstringer.com](https://rogerstringer.com/) or [Coded Geekery](https://codedgeekery.com/).

 <!--
 **freekrai/freekrai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.